St Alban's Church, Bournemouth

-St Alban's Church in 2001.

-St Alban's Church is a Grade II listed Gothic Revival Anglican church in the Charminster area of Bournemouth, Dorset, England.
+St Alban's Church is a Grade II* listed Gothic Revival Anglican church in the Charminster area of Bournemouth, Dorset, England.
 The church stands across Charminster Road from the Church of the Annunciation.

 History

 The church was designed by George Fellowes Prynne and built as a mother church of St Augustin's Church.
 The foundation stone was laid on 8 October 1907, and the church was opened on 3 June 1909.

 The building is currently occupied and used by Coastline Vineyard, a charismatic church belonging to the Vineyard Movement.